Level (airline)

-Fly LEVEL SL, trading as LEVEL, is an airline brand under which airlines owned by the International Airlines Group (IAG) operate low-cost flights.
-The brand has a registered office in Madrid, Spain.
+Fly Level SL, styled as LEVEL, is a Spanish airline owned by the International Airlines Group (IAG).
+The airline has a registered office in Viladecans, Spain.

-Level was marketed initially as a low-cost, long-haul carrier, and began transatlantic services from Barcelona–El Prat Airport in June 2017.
-In July 2018, Level expanded with long-haul services from Paris Orly Airport, which took over the operation of IAG subsidiary OpenSkies, and began its first short-haul services from Vienna International Airport, operated by Level Europe.
+Level was initially launched as an airline brand, with low-cost, long-haul flights operated by Iberia, and began transatlantic services from Barcelona–El Prat Airport in June 2017.
+In July 2018, Level expanded with long-haul services from Paris Orly Airport, taking over the operations of IAG subsidiary OpenSkies, and began its first short-haul services from Vienna International Airport, operated by Level Europe.

-On 18 June 2020, Level Europe entered insolvency and the brand's short-haul flights operated by the Austrian-based airline were terminated with immediate effect.
+On 18 June 2020, Level Europe entered insolvency and the brand's short-haul flights operated by the Austria-based airline were terminated with immediate effect.
 On 8 July 2020, the shutdown of OpenSkies was announced and initially ended the brand's long-haul flights based at Paris Orly, and although ticket sales for OpenSkies flights under the brand were later restarted, operations did not resume.
 The brand's long-haul flights from Barcelona operated by Iberia were unaffected by Level Europe's and OpenSkies' closures.

+IAG later confirmed plans to acquire an independent air operator's certificate (AOC) for Level, enabling it to operate as a standalone airline within the group, before obtaining its AOC in December 2024.
+In March 2025, IAG confirmed that Iberia had assumed 50.1% ownership of Level allowing it to meet majority EU ownership requirements.

 History

-Initial launch
+Initial launch as a brand

 Level was established by IAG in response to increased competition in the low-cost long-haul market, including that of Norwegian Long Haul.
 On 15 March 2017, IAG CEO Willie Walsh announced the new brand, together with four destinations launching in June 2017 from Barcelona–El Prat Airport (later renamed after Josep Tarradellas in 2019).
 These were Oakland, Los Angeles, Buenos Aires, and Punta Cana.
 Walsh further noted that the brand was launched a year ahead of schedule.
-A one-year contract was in place for Iberia to operate Level flights under its airline codes and provide the necessary personnel, which has since been extended as Level had not been issued its own air operator's certificate (AOC).
+A one-year contract was in place for Iberia to operate Level flights under its airline codes and provide the necessary personnel, which was subsequently extended as Level had still not been issued its own air operator's certificate (AOC) the following year.

 Walsh stated the corporation due to take over operation of the brand sold 52,000 seats within two days of being established, and over 147,000 after one and a half months, far exceeding IAG's expectations.
 Rome, Paris, and Milan were also mentioned as possible locations for future expansion of the airline in Europe, together with additional routes out of Barcelona.